 Full disclosure: Plastiq offers referral credits to this blog.
-I’m attempting to negotiate a better deal for readers, but the current deal via Milenomics’ referral link is $500 in fee free CC payments for readers and $1,000 in fee free payments for the blog.
-In addition your first 6 months’ rent/real estate payments will process at a lower 2% rate.
+I’m attempting to negotiate a better deal for readers, but the current deal via Milenomics’ referral link is $500 in fee free payments for readers after your first $500 paid payment and $1,000 in fee free payments for the blog.
 If I can get a better deal negotiated I’ll update this post, and our Referral page.

 Sign up for Plastiq here (Referral Link).

 Plastiq is a bill payment service that accepts credit cards.
 The fee structure of Plastiq (2.5%) means that it is best used:

 - To reach a Minimum Spending Requirement you otherwise would not be able to reach

 - For a short term bridge loan.

 - As part of a strategy like the one I oulined in this post.